quratmaryam9-ux/End-to-End-Retail-Customer-Analytics/README.md

 ### **Step 10: Executive Sales Trends & Performances:**

-Built continuous time-series line charts and horizontal bar charts to track monthly revenue patterns and category leaderboards.
+Built continuous time-series line charts and horizontal bar charts to track monthly revenue patterns and product performance by category.
 KPI cards are included with slicers to observe the data in different time period.

 #### **DAX Measure**